karabunar/hotel-management/README.md

 - Reporting capabilities for better decision-making.

 Feel free to explore the source code and documentation to understand the implementation details of these features.

-## Contributing

-Contributions to the Hotel Management System project are welcome!
-If you have any ideas, bug fixes, or improvements, please feel free to fork this repository and submit a pull request with your changes.

-When contributing, please adhere to the following guidelines:

-- Clearly describe the purpose and functionality of your contributions.
-- Provide comprehensive documentation and usage instructions.
-- Follow the coding style and conventions used in the project.

-We appreciate any contributions that enhance the functionality and usability of the Hotel Management System.

 ## License